spress/spress.yosymfony.com/docs/developers/converters/index.md

     }

     /**
-     * If file's extension is support by converter
+     * If file's extension is supported by converter
      *
      * @param string $extension Extension without dot
      *